-- a.
-Students will not come to the campus - b.
-Students will be given a course schedule that will align with the on-campus schedule - c.
-School will be conducted on a full A/B block schedule, so students will have 4 classes per day, periods 1-4 one day and periods 5-8 the next day - d.
+- d.
 Students will need a computer, internet access, printer, and supplies and should prepare to be "in school" for 6-7 hours per day - e.
 Students will log in to attend classes being conducted at the campus, according to their schedule, each day (live) - f.
-Parents will need to come to the campus to pick up materials for the term prior to the term beginning
+Parents will need to come to the campus to pick up materials for the term prior to the term beginning and periodically through the term.